-If a student has below 95% attendance in a subject/unit and they have not participated in any redemption time, then they must be given an 'N" result for that subject.
+If a student has not been attending/has sporadic attendance/attendance is poor in a subject/unit and they have not participated in any redemption time, an 'N" result for that subject should be considered, as authentication cannot happen.

-The classroom teacher is required to communicate this 'N' result to the student's parent/carer via a Compass notification and a phone call for this 'N' result.
+If an N is deemed appropriate, in consultation with the House and the Student Achievement Leader/Engagement Leader, the classroom teacher is required to communicate this 'N' result to the student's parent/carer via a Compass notification and a phone call for this 'N' result.